Skip to content

 The Results

-3 Generations came out of the engagement with a photography library that accurately represents who they are and what separates them from the competition.
-The images of the family together brought the brand to life in a way no project portfolio or finished-siding photograph could.
+3 Generations Home Improvements came out of the engagement with a content library that accurately represents who they are and what separates them from the competition.
+The interviews put the Owens family's own words behind the work.
+The B-roll showed what actually happens on a job site.
+The family photographs put four generations in the same frame.
+Together they told a story no competitor can replicate because no competitor has it.

 The asset library was built for longevity.
 Twelve months of marketing-ready content across channels gives the team material to work from in every sales context: the website, proposals, social, and beyond.
-Photography moved from a line item into a business development tool.
-When an affluent homeowner in Petaluma or the North Bay is deciding who to trust with a $50,000 exterior renovation, a photograph of three generations of the same family standing behind their work says something a competitor's headshot cannot.
+Content moved from a line item into a trust-building tool deployed at every stage of the consideration cycle.

-Most exterior renovation contractors look identical in their marketing because they approach photography the same way: show the finished product, and move on.
+Most exterior renovation contractors look identical in their marketing because they approach content the same way: show the finished product, and move on.
 When photography is built on strategy first, it surfaces what competitors cannot copy.
-For 3 Generations, that is 70 years of a family name on every house they have ever touched.
+For 3 Generations, that is 70 years of a family name on every house they have ever touched, and now there is a library of assets to make people feel that before they ever ask for a quote.

 "People do business with us because of who we are, not just what we do.
 These photos finally show both."